 This thinking should influence your advertising and sales.
 But to help you utilise this properly, let me show a few examples of how to adjust your advertising messages now that you understand this.

-I’ve got some training coming out shortly on cold emailing, make sure you’re on the Immersion early bird list to get notified about it.
+I’ve got some training coming out shortly on cold emailing, make sure you’re on the Agency Immersion early bird list to get notified about it.